dendronhq/dendron-docs/vault/dev.process.review.checklist.md

 id: 1EoNIXzgmhgagqcAo9nDn
 title: PR Checklist
 desc: ''
-updated: 1640801360973
+updated: 1642475327424
 created: 1632348050137
 ---

+### useful links
+- [dendron discord](https://discord.gg/AE3NRw9): where you can go for help and talk to other contributors

 ### first time pull request
 - [ ] if its your first pull request to Dendron, watch out for the [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) bot that will ask you to agree to Dendron's CLA
-- [ ] if its your first pull request and you're on our Discord, make sure that Kevin gives you the [[horticulturalist|community.roles#horticulturalist]] role by adding your discord as part of the description  👨‍🌾👩‍🌾
+- [ ] if its your first pull request and you're on our Discord, make sure that Kevin gives you the [horticulturalist](https://wiki.dendron.so/notes/7c00d606-7b75-4d28-b563-d75f33f8e0d7.html#horticulturalist) role by adding your discord as part of the description  👨‍🌾👩‍🌾
-- [ ] (optional) ping `@Dendron Team` in the `#dev` channel of our [discord](https://discord.gg/AE3NRw9) - we usually respond to PRs within 24h
+- [ ] (optional) ping `@Dendron Team` in the `#dev` channel of our discord - we usually respond to PRs within 24h

 ### history
 - [ ] make sure the commit message follows Dendron's [[commit style|dendron://dendron.docs/dev.process.review#commit-style]]